 Enlightened People are Authentic

-So, if enlightenment is not exceptional, what is it?
+So, if enlightenment is not special, what is it?
 Why isn’t it extraordinary?

 It does not mean you will be happy all the time.
 You will probably feel the full range of your emotions more intensely.
 Showing emotions runs against our culture, which insists we be non-emotional.